of graduate employers say relevant experience is essential to getting a job with them

 If you are unsure if your previous qualification is suitable, please contact us before completing an application.
 You can call us on 0121 604 1040 or send an email:

 Teaching and assessment

-An example breakdown of the assessment for this top-up is as follows:
+Estimated breakdown of assessment for this top-up degree course:

 - Coursework – 73%

 - Practical assessment – 27%

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

 Additional qualifications and training